-Depending upon the order and elements, matrices are classified as,
+Depending upon the order and elements, matrices are classified as:

 |Column matrix||A column matrix is an m × 1 matrix, consisting of a single column of m elements.
 It is also called a column vector.

 |Row matrix||A row matrix is a 1 × m matrix, consisting of a single row of m elements.
 It is also called a row vector.

-A matrix which has an equal number of rows and columns.
+|Square matrix||A matrix that has an equal number of rows and columns.
 It is expressed as m × m.

-A matrix which has non-zero elements in its diagonal part running from upper left to the lower right or vice versa.
+|Diagonal matrix||A square matrix that has non-zero elements in its diagonal part running from the upper left to the lower right or vice versa.

 |Scalar matrix||The scalar matrix is a square matrix, which has all its diagonal elements equal and all the off-diagonal elements as zero.

-A square matric which has all its principal diagonal elements as ones and all non-diagonal elements as zeros.
+|Identity matrix||A square matrix that has all its principal diagonal elements as 1’s and all non-diagonal elements as zeros.

 |Zero matrix||A matrix whose all entries are zero.
 It is also called a null matrix.